-This is the best keto pancake syrup ever.
+This is the best keto maple syrup recipe ever.
 I don’t ever say anything is the best of anything – but this syrup is SO good.
-Perfect on top of low carb pancakes or chaffles!
+It’s Perfect on top of low carb pancakes or chaffles!

 Recipe Features

-- It’s sticky, has about the same thickness as pancake syrup.
+- It’s sticky, has about the same thick consistency as pancake syrup.

 - It will not crystalize when cold.

-- It has ZERO carbs!
+- It has ZERO net carbs!
 Perfect for keto dieters and diabetics.

 - It can be adapted to be dairy-free; simply omit the butter.